 The best way to recruit is to grow them internally!

 I’ve created a chart of how many singers and instrumentalists we’d have when our teams are “full.”
 I use this to systematically work on looking for the players we lack to fill all the teams.
-I occasionally leave “gaps” in the schedule to folks who will notice a need and coordinate it with announcements inviting folks to audition for that role.
+I occasionally leave “gaps” in the schedule so folks will notice a need and coordinate it with an announcement inviting people to audition for that role.

-Sure, I’d welcome a musician that isn’t “next in my chart,” but I find that being intentional in who I’m looking for produces excellent results.
+Sure, I’d welcome a musician who isn’t “next in my chart,” but being intentional in who I’m looking for produces excellent results.

-When we started, we didn’t have a drummer, and I had two keyboard players, a guitar player, and two singers.
-My goal was to reach four full teams with drums, bass, electric 1 and 2, acoustic, keys 1 and 2, an aux instrument (like violin, mandolin, flute, etc.), and three singers.
+We didn’t have a drummer when we started, and I had two keyboard players, a guitar player, and two singers.
+My goal was to reach four complete teams with drums, bass, electric 1 and 2, acoustic, keys 1 and 2, an aux instrument (like violin, mandolin, flute, etc.), and three singers.

 Next week, we’ll learn how each Fader thinks about auditions!